 UAntwerp will propose a preliminary design for the tests and will manage the general timeline for this IO.
 Each university will select their own students for the tests and will offer them supervision for the modules.
 Each university will also collate and analyse its own data.
 The non-academic partners will advise on the material for the experiments and, if need be, they will provide space for the tests and staff for the supervision of the students’ progress.

 Should you be interested in having a look at IO6 results, please click here.

 IO7: Protocol for the implementation of ILS on TV and in social, educational and political settings and recognition of the ILSA course with ECTS credits

 This IO will follow an action research approach.
 The protocols will be developed and then consulted in a multi-tear process with stakeholders.
 These consultations will, following the guidelines of action research, feed into the next stage of protocol elaboration.
 The methodology for consultations will be that of expert opinion interviews.

 It will be led by UWarsaw, given their experience in live subtitling research and training and the experience of the Polish partner (Dostepni.eu) in implementing live subtitling in public events and on TV in Poland.
-The Polish team will manage the general timeline of the IO, which will also receive contributions from all three HEIs (based on the findings obtained in the project) and especially from the non-academic partners: VRT with regard to ILS on TV, Dostepni.eu regarding ILS in the classroom and the Galician Parliament regarding ILS in political context.
+The Polish team will manage the general timeline of the IO, which will also receive contributions from all three HEIs (based on the findings obtained in the project) and especially from the non-academic partners: VRT with regard to ILS on TV and Dostepni.eu regarding ILS in the classroom.